BenApplegate/MusicStreamingService/readme.md

 # Silly future ideas
  - I would love to have the option to connect the backend to a discord bot to allow for media playback with friends over discord
+ - Native desktop/mobile apps, I have found very few truly good media players for Android and I would love to make something better, however due to my area of expertise a react app is much more likely to be a successful prototype

 # Build Information